KNFLD/ppooll-acts-ports/README.md

 -  some acts may present errors with newer versions of ppooll.

--  some ports here which require the following packages:
+-  some ports here will require the following packages:

 @'s:                           Package:
 ts.ingran/ts.grantap = TS.modular